yiwen2024/sql_challenge/README.md

 In this practice, six CSV files were imported into a SQL database "Employee_db" followed by data modeling, data engineering, and data analysis.

 1. Data Modeling
 An Entity Relationship Diagram (ERD) of tables based on the CSV files was sketched by using QuickDBD.
-An image file of the ERD is included in this repo shown as below
+An image file of the ERD is included.
 ![Employee_ERD](Employee_ERD.png)

 2. Data Engineering